Duals of Higher Vector Spaces: Preliminary: Higher groupoids and simplicial vector spaces

-In this paper, we will mostly focus on levelwise finite-dimensional simplicial vector spaces over $\R$ but this can be replaced a field of characteristic zero.
+In this paper, we will mostly focus on finite-dimensional vector spaces over $\R$, but $\R$ can be replaced any other field $\mathbb{K}$ of characteristic zero.
+We denote the category of such vector spaces by $\Vect$.
 Most of the material we discuss works for simplicial objects in other abelian categories such as abelian groups and modules over a more general ring.
-A notable exception is Proposition \ref{prop:equivalences-in-svect}, because in a category of modules over a ring that is not a field not all sequences are split and weak equivalence is a strictly weaker notion than homotopy equivalence.
+A notable exception is Proposition \ref{prop:equivalences-in-svect}.
+There, because in a category of modules over a ring that is not a field, not all sequences split, the notion of weak equivalence is a strictly weaker notion than homotopy equivalence.